30 Years Ago: Def Leppard Cleans Out the Closet for ‘Retro-Active’

 For old-school, New Wave of British Heavy Metal survivors, there was the blessedly metallic riff-mongering of "Desert Song," "Fractured Love," and "Ride Into the Sun."
-For Hysteria-period hysterics and Adrenalize acolytes, there were finely-coiffed pop metal gems like "She’s Too Tough," "Ring of Fire" and "I Wanna Be Your Hero."
+For Hysteria-period hysterics and Adrenalize acolytes, there were finely coiffed pop metal gems like "She’s Too Tough," "Ring of Fire" and "I Wanna Be Your Hero."

-Yes, all of the material had been air-brushed and overdubbed, to a point, over the previous year, but the end results still amounted to an atypically diverse cross-section of Def Leppard’s career discography.
-It was “haphazard” and “unfocused” in the best possible way, so that virtually every fan faction got a little something of what they hankered for.
+All the material had been air-brushed and overdubbed, to a point, over the previous year.
+Still, the end results amounted to an atypically diverse cross-section of Def Leppard’s career discography.
+It was haphazard in the best possible way, so that virtually every fan faction got a little something of what they hankered for.

 That controversial LP found Def Leppard altering their sound almost beyond recognition, in a bold, even commendable, but ultimately ill-fated bid to stay current with changing music trends.

 Top 25 New Wave of British Heavy Metal Albums